 They even complemented us with Prekmurska gibanica desert (without any knowledge we will be writing about our visit).
 What a hospitality!

-Štalca pri Vodniku Inn also offers rooms for rent.
+Štalca pri Vodniku Inn also offers rooms.